-3) If the local sub/hoagie/whatever-they-call-them in Nashville shop were to create a Nearwich what would be on it?
+3) If the local sub/hoagie/whatever-they-call-them in Nearwich what would be on it?shop were to create a

 –Hahahahahah.
 Best question ever.
 A Nearwich would be made with a dense, hearty bread, the kind Lexi’s mother makes, chicken, some moor berry jam, garnished with greens from Wren’s little garden by the house.
 It might be held together by a single crow feather instead of a pick, and each sandwich would come, happy-meal-style, with a token from Magda and Dreska, a little pouch of herbs or a sticks-and-stone bird.